Angled Olive Shell

 Angled Olive Shell, Oliva incrassata.
 Shell collected off the beach in the greater Los Cabos area, Baja California Sur, May 218.
 Size: 5.0 cm (2.0 inches) x 2.5 cm (1.0 inch).

-The Angled Olive, Oliva incrassata (Lightfoot, 1786), is a gastropod mollusk that is a member of the Olividae Family of Olives.
-They are also known as the Giant Olive or Angulate Olive.
-In Mexico, they are known as oliva angulosa.
-They derive their common name from the way the top of the outer lip angles toward the spire.
-The shells are thick and solid with a somewhat swollen profile with a noticeable ridge where the body whorl meets the spire.
+Description: Angled Olive shells are thick and solid, with a somewhat swollen profile, and a noticeable ridge where the body whorl meets the spire.
 They have an apex that is sharply pointed and an aperture that is wider than that of most other Olives.
+They lack a periostracum and an operculum.
 The anterior of the body whorl is marked by ridges spiraling from the interior.
-The exterior of the shell can be white, cream, yellowish-gray, or light tan, with dark gray or brown specks, spots or chevrons; the interior is white.
+The highly polished exterior of the shell can be white, cream, yellowish-gray, or light tan, with dark gray or brown specks, spots or chevrons; the interior is white.
 Angled Olive Shells reach a maximum of 9.5 cm (3.7 inches) in length and 4.8 cm (1.9 inches) in height.